sdr-enthusiasts/docker-planefence/README.md

 - IMPORTANT: The image, by default, points at the release image.
 For the DEV version, change this: `image: ghcr.io/sdr-enthusiasts/docker-planefence:dev`
 - IMPORTANT: Update `TZ=America/New_York` to whatever is appropriate for you.
 Note that this variable is case sensitive
 - There are 2 volumes defined.
 My suggestion is NOT to change these unless you know what you are doing
-- After you exit the editor, start the container (`docker-compose up -d`).
+- After you exit the editor, start the container (`docker compose up -d`).
 The first time you do this, it can take a minute or so.
 - Monitor the container (`docker logs -f planefence`).
 At first start-up, it should be complaining about not being configure.
 That is expected behavior.
 - Once you see the warnings about `planefence.config` not being available, press CTRL-C to get the command prompt.